 - 5. Government should also seek to provide similar clarity about whether they intend to provide social care through the NHS, or whether they intend for care to be delivered privately.
 The private sector has created an efficient market for the provision of care, particularly in domiciliary care.
 The government should seek to understand the potential opportunities and challenges it may face in seeking to provide care services at the same level of quality as provided by the private sector. - 6.
-The government must ensure that whatever decisions are arrived at regarding who pays for, and who provides, allow for the sustainable provision of quality care.
+The government must ensure that whatever decisions are arrived at regarding who pays for, and who provides, allow for the sustainable provision of quality care. - 7.
+Once clarity is provided on both of these points, longer-term funding solutions can be developed.
+Actuaries are well-placed to provide analysis of proposed funding options.
+Actuaries can also support through the development of insurance and investment products which align with proposed long-term funding models.

-1 Health and Social Care Committee (2020) Social Care: funding and workforce.
+&lt;sup>1 Health and Social Care Committee (2020) Social Care: funding and workforce.
 Third Report of Session 2019-21. https://committees.parliament.uk/publications/3120/documents/29193/default/